rickstaa/empty-issues-closer-action/README.md

 This action currently does not have any outputs.

-## Examples workflow - Close empty issues and unfiled templates
+## Examples workflow - Close empty issues

 The following example uses the [issue](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) event to run the empty-issues-closer-action every time a issue is `opened`, `reopened` or `edited` to close empty issues.